mthl/guix-artwork/website/posts/securing-updates.md

 committer can remove their former key and add their new key in a single commit, signed by the former key.

-The authorization invariant satisfies our needs to Guix.
+The authorization invariant satisfies our needs for Guix.
 It has one
 downside: it prevents pull-request-style workflows.
 Indeed, merging the branch of a contributor not listed in `.guix-authorizations` would break the authorization invariant.
 It’s a good tradeoff for Guix because our